navneetKushwaha-0N/WebTracker-Chrome-Extension/README.md

 ---

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the  License.
 See the LICENSE file for more details.

 ---